daveoneill1/interactive-project/README.md

 #### CSS - https://jigsaw.w3.org/css-validator/ - This validator compares your style sheets to the CSS specifications, helping you find errors, typos, or incorrect uses of CSS, it will also tell you when your CSS poses some risks in terms of usability.

-#### JAVASCRIPt -   https://jshint.com/ -  This is a tool that helps to detect errors and potential  problems in your JavaScript code.
+#### JAVASCRIPT -   https://jshint.com/ -  This is a tool that helps to detect errors and potential  problems in your JavaScript code.